Yashwanth030/Helmet-No-Helmet-Detection/README.md

 Allow access if permission is required.
 Try using cv2.VideoCapture(1) if you have multiple cameras.

-## Demo
-(You can later replace this with a real screenshot or video GIF of your working project!)

 ## Contribution
 If you wish to improve the model accuracy or add features (like face recognition, better tracking, etc.)